 Occupational Therapy is a client-centred health profession concerned with promoting health and well-being through everyday activities.
 The programme will help students expand their knowledge in the field and develop professionally.
-Since it is a part-time programme, you will be able to work while you study and keep in close contact with your clinical practice.
+Since it is a part-time programme, you will be able to work while you study.
 This is an important aspect and students are expected to maintain close contact with clinical practice during the programme.
 The programme is quite flexible and the courses can be individually tailored to each student.
-You may choose to focus broadly on occupational therapy at large, or to narrow your focus to a particular area of interest.
+You may choose to focus broadly on occupational therapy at large, or to narrow down your focus to a particular area of interest.

-The programme begins with a course on theory of science and scientific method, where students also start to develop a plan for the future master thesis (done in the last course of programme).
-The courses that follow, focus on occupational therapy theory, health promotion and community development, occupation and health, and evidence-based practice in occupational therapy, respectively.
-Students are often given the opportunity to choose the focus of their assignments in terms of target audience or are able to formulate their own “problem” based on interest.
+The programme begins with a course on theory of science and scientific method, where students also start to develop a plan for the future master's thesis (completed during the final course of the programme).
+The courses that follow focus on occupational therapy theory, health promotion and community development, occupation and health, and evidence-based practice in occupational therapy, respectively.
+Students are often given the opportunity to choose the focus of their assignments in terms of target audience and are able to formulate their own “problem” based on interest.
 Students in this programme will receive valuable knowledge to critically and systematically integrate theory and evidence in occupational therapy, and to analyse, assess and deal with complex phenomena, issues and situations.

-Theory of Science and Scientific Method, 15 credits
+Theory of Science and Scientific Method 15 credits

-Occupational Therapy, Theory I, 7,5 credits
+Occupational Therapy, Theory I 7,5 credits

-Occupational Therapy, Community-based Practice, 7,5 credits
+Occupational Therapy, Community-based Practice 7,5 credits

-Occupational Therapy, Evidence-based Practice I, 7,5 credits
+Occupational Therapy, Evidence-based Practice I 7,5 credits

-An Occupational Perspective of Health I, 7,5 credits
+An Occupational Perspective of Health I 7,5 credits

-Occupational Therapy, Thesis I, 15 credits
+Occupational Therapy, Thesis I 15 credits

-Occupational Theory and Evidence-Based Practice II, 15 credits
+Occupational Theory and Evidence-Based Practice II 15 credits

-An Occupational Perpective of Health II, 7,5 credits
+An Occupational Perpective of Health II 7,5 credits

-Statistical methods or Qualitative methods in Health and Welfare, 7,5 credits
+Statistical methods or Qualitative methods in Health and Welfare 7,5 credits

-Team Collaboration in Changing Organizations, 7,5 credits
+Team Collaboration in Changing Organizations 7,5 credits

-Occupational Therapy, Thesis II, 15 credits
+Occupational Therapy, Thesis II 15 credits

-Occupational Therapy, Thesis I and II replaced with one Thesis, 30 credits
+Occupational Therapy, Thesis I and II replaced with one Thesis 30 credits

 At the end of the programme students must complete an independent project (thesis) worth at least 15 credits.
 This final project should be performed individually or in pairs.
 If students work together, each student's work should meet the demands on an individual project.